systracesuite

 logfire-mcp

-Enables LLMs to retrieve and analyze application telemetry data (OpenTelemetry traces and metrics) from Pydantic Logfire using SQL queries.
+Enables LLMs to retrieve and analyze application telemetry data (OpenTelemetry traces and metrics) from Pydantic Logfire, including executing arbitrary SQL queries.

 mcpcat-typescript-sdk